Dear Parents and Community Members,

 3. What has changed with the South region incorporated?

 Parish schools in the region have been run by pastors.
-They made decisions for the fiscal year 2020-2021 regarding staffing, tuition rates, fundraising goals, and other issues.
-On July 1, 2020, the schools in the region became part of South Regional Catholic Schools, Inc., a new 501(c)(3) non-profit corporation with a two-tiered structure comprised of a Member Board that includes Bishop David Zubik, and a Board of Directors responsible for the operation of schools.
+On July 1, 2020, the schools in the region became part of South Regional Catholic Elementary Schools, Inc., a new 501(c)(3) non-profit corporation with a two-tiered structure comprised of a Member Board that includes Bishop David Zubik, and a Board of Directors responsible for the operation of schools.

 4. What role does the regional board play in the operations and decision-making in our schools?